TL;DR

 PMI is built in layers.

-- Core Cover (Standard): This always covers in-patient and day-patient treatment.
+- Core Cover (Standard): This typically covers in-patient and day-patient treatment.
 This means costs associated with having a hospital bed, including surgery, anaesthetists, scans, and drugs while admitted.

 - Optional Extras (At Extra Cost):